 Blow into the headphone jack

 Before you actually use a compressed air machine or canned air to blow it into your iPhone’s headphone jack, get a flashlight and see if there is anything stuck inside.
 If something is noticeable, take it out.
 Now, carefully and gently blow air right into the headphone’s jack.
 That should remove any small particles.
+If it doesn’t try and blow a little harder.

 Use (or Make) a Tool